ResonanceGroup/VOX-UI/cline_docs/systemPatterns.md

 - Base styles for reset and typography
 - Component-specific styles with BEM-like naming
 - Theme variables for color management
-- Media queries for responsive design
+- Media queries for responsive design (e.g., `@media (max-width: 600px)`).
-- Transition effects for interactive elements
+- Transition effects for interactive elements.
+- **Layout Spacing:**
+    - Used `padding` on `.settings-form` for top spacing within the scrollable area.
+    - Used a spacer `div` with fixed height after `.settings-actions` for bottom spacing, as relying solely on form padding/action margin proved inconsistent.

 ## State Management
 - Local storage for theme preferences